conradakunga/Blog/_posts/2024-12-24-check-if-you-have-the-latest-net-sdk.md

   https://aka.ms/dotnet/download
 ```

-There are a couple of ways to do this:
+Traditionally, there are a couple of ways to do this:

 1. Leave it to your package manager
     - [Chocolatey](https://chocolatey.org/) or [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) for Windows